poor0-kaws/swarm-agents/README.md

-# Market Swarm
+# Examen

-Market Swarm is a small financial-industry research system.
+Examen is a small financial-industry research system.
 You give it one question.
 It breaks the work into seven focused assignments, runs them through a central queue, and shows the result in a React dashboard.

 The application is research software.
 It does not place trades and should not be treated as personalized investment advice.